Please Read Carefully. It Is Your Responsibility to Know and Comply With the Following Rules and Information.

 - A $20.00 fine is assessed per plot per month for members who do not fulfill their work contribution.

-Greenhouse use and orientation is required of all members wish to use the greenhouse for starting seeds.
+Greenhouse use and orientation is required of all members who wish to use the greenhouse for starting seeds.
 To arrange an orientation time, please request: firstname.lastname@example.org

 - Bulk premium soil amendment is ordered 3 times in the spring and once in the fall, or as needed.
 Members pay discounted prices, plus share in the delivery charge and taxes.
 Soil orders must be pre-paid.

-- Height Restrictions: 2′ for raised beds, 4′ for fencing, and one trellis per plot limited to 6′ height and up to 20′ width with no cross-beams.
+- Height Restrictions: 2′ for raised beds, 4′ for fencing, and one trellis per plot limited to 6′ height and 20′ width with no cross-beams.
 Preferable location for a trellis is in the center of plot, so as not to shade an adjacent plot.
 No other structures are allowed.
 Row covers may be used on a temporary basis.

 - All plots must be planted during the spring and summer months.